 To import the pack via the Import menu in Concepts:

-- Tap on ‘Import’ on your canvas, then tap 'More'.
+- Tap on ‘Import’ on the status bar on your canvas.

 - Choose Files.